From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 Does Merida have cenotes?

 The short answer is yes.
 Although in this post I mainly talked about the cenotes near Merida, there are a few cenotes in the city and many in private homes.
-A small cenote but not accessible is located in the Cosco parking lot in Merida.
+A small cenote, but not accessible, is located in the Cosco parking lot in Merida.
 Imagine that!

 Another very close one is on the way to Progreso, within the archeological site of Dzibichaltun, and it’s called Xlacah.
-Unfortunately, they are both close to the public as I am writing this, due to some conflict of interest between the government and the owners of the land.
+Unfortunately, they are both closed to the public as I am writing this, due to some conflict of interest between the government and the owners of the land.
 Hopefully, this will change soon.

 How many cenotes are in Merida?